PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt_response_response_4.md

         else:
             before = 0
         depth = current_line.depth

         while self.previous_defs and self.previous_defs[-1] >= depth:
             self.previous_defs.pop()
-            before = 1 if depth == 0 else 2
+            before = 1 if depth else 2

         is_decorator = current_line.is_decorator
         if is_decorator or current_line.is_def or current_line.is_class:
-            if not is_decorator and depth != 0:
+            if not is_decorator:
                 self.previous_defs.append(depth)
-            if self.previous_line is None:
+            if self.previous_line is None or self.previous_line.is_decorator:
-                # Don't insert empty lines before the first line in the file.
+                # Don't insert empty lines before the first line in the file or between decorators.
-                return 0, 0

-            if self.previous_line and self.previous_line.is_decorator:
-                # Don't insert empty lines between decorators.
                 return 0, 0

             newlines = 2
             if current_line.depth:
                 newlines -= 1
             return newlines, 0

         if current_line.is_flow_control:
             return before, 1

         if (
             self.previous_line
             and self.previous_line.is_import